Diego de Arana: Christopher Columbus background and connection

 In early 1486, Columbus was living in the court of King Ferdinand V and Queen Isabella I in Seville, Spain.
-Columbus was trying to convince them to finance his "Enterprise of the Indies", a far reaching expedition to reach the east by going west.
-Columbus had knowledge of the Canaries Current and hoped he could reach the Indias by taking advantage of this ocean phenomenon.
+Columbus was trying to convince them to finance his "Enterprise of the Indies", a far reaching expedition to reach the East by going West.
+Columbus knew the Canaries Current and hoped he could reach the Indias by taking advantage of this ocean phenomenon.
 The monarchs were interested in Columbus's idea but were focused on the war in Granada against the Moors.
 Columbus was given subsistence and allowed to stay at the monarchs' castle in Cordoba as they thought he might have an idea that would provide riches and spread Christianity.
 While waiting for a decision and another meeting with the royals, Columbus patronized a local apothecary shop operated by people from Genoa, Italy.
-Columbus is believed to have come from the Genoa area and associated with doctors, physicians, surgeons, astronomers, scientists and others that also patronized the Genoese pharmacy.
-There he also became friends with a young Basque man: Diego de Arana.
+Columbus is believed to have come from the Genoa area and is associated with doctors, physicians, surgeons, astronomers, scientists, and others who also patronized the Genoese pharmacy.
+There he also became friends with a young man, Diego de Arana.

-Diego had two orphaned cousins under the family's household, Beatriz Enríquez de Arana and her brother Pedro Enríquez de Arana.
-Their family was originally from Arana as was Diego's, a valley of Álava, Spain.
-Diego introduced Beatriz, a 20 (or 21) year old woman of Basque origin, to Columbus in 1487.
+Diego had two orphaned cousins in the family's household, Beatriz Enríquez de Arana and her brother Pedro Enríquez de Arana.
+Diego introduced Beatriz, a 20 (or 21) year old woman to Columbus in 1487.
 At the time Columbus was 35.
 They became lovers and in August 1488 they had a son named Ferdinand Columbus (aka Hernando Colon).
 They never married.
 Diego's family, who adopted Beatriz, had a prosperous wine business.
 They may have helped Columbus with money for his expeditions.